 What is governing law in Japanese corporate overseas expansions?

-Firstly, when Japanese companies do business in any foreign county, they shall be governed by the local regulations applied in such country.
+Firstly, when Japanese companies do business in any foreign county, they shall be govern by the local regulations apply in such country.

 Tell me about your firm and how you help foreign investors